Rats, rodents and pest control

 Sewers are ideal habitats for rats to either nest or use as a network to get around.

-An abundance of food waste can encourage rodents and if there are defects in the sewer this can lead to rodents moving between above and below ground.
+Excess food waste can encourage rodents.
+If there are defects in the sewer this can lead to rodents moving between above and below ground.
 The more urban an area, the more likely it is that rodents will nest in sewers.

 It’s important to note rodents can be a recurring issue as:

-- Population recovery of rats is high; therefore, depending on the success of baiting, it is possible for populations to recover within 6 months.
+- Population recovery of rats is high.
+Depending on the success of baiting, it's possible for populations to recover within 6 months.

 - Rats can burrow and gnaw through most materials; damaging sewer lines causing and worsening defects.

-- Rats will move readily from surface to sewer and vice versa; a coordinated approach with local authorities and/or pest control is therefore essential.
+- Rats will move readily between surface and sewer.
+Working closely with local authorities and/or pest control is therefore essential.

 - Rats move easily through the network and between manholes; new rat colonies can quickly move in.